stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Fanatic/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 50 Character Points<br>**Prerequisite:** Zealous Presence and 10 Other Barbarian Talents
+#### **Cost:** 50 Character Points<br>**Prerequisite:** Zealous Presence and 225 CP of Barbarian Talents
 The divine power that fuels your rage allows you to shrug off fatal blows.

 While you’re raging, having 0 stamina doesn’t knock you unconscious.
-You still must make death saving throws, and you suffer the normal effects of taking damage while at 0 hit points.
-However, if you would die due to failing death saving throws, you don’t die until your rage ends and you die then only if you still have 0 stamina.
+You still make [recovery checks](https://stormchaserroleplaying.com/stormchaserRPG/General/Stamina/Recovery/#recovery-checks), and you suffer the normal effects of taking damage while at 0 stamina.
+However, if you would die due to failing [recovery checks](https://stormchaserroleplaying.com/stormchaserRPG/General/Stamina/Recovery/#recovery-checks), you don’t die until your rage ends and you die then only if you still have 0 stamina.